Black Friday is here! Get up to 30% off on Devart products!

 Database First suggests creating the data model from the existing database and tables.

 Database First in Entity Framework Core creates DbContext and Domain classes based on the existing database schema.
+Additionally, GUI tools like Entity Developer can be used to streamline this process.

 For example, we have an existing database with the following structure: